-Confirmation FAQsBasics: 2-Year Minimum Involvement in Youth Ministry; Mandatory Parent Meeting; 16

-  SCYM Youth Nights attended; Parent Participation; 40 Service Hours in Parish; Yearly Retreat; Saint

-  Report (Conf I) & Bishop's Letter (Conf II)
+Confirmation FAQsBasics: Involvement in Youth Ministry; Mandatory Parent Meeting; 16 SCYM Youth Nights attended; Parent Participation; Service Projects; Yearly Retreat; Verbal Saint Report & Bishop's Letter.

-  "Baptism, the Eucharist, and the sacrament of Confirmation together constitute the 'sacraments of

-  Christian initiation,' whose unity must be safeguarded. ...the reception of the sacrament of

-  Confirmation is necessary for the completion of baptismal grace.
-For 'by the sacrament of

-  Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special

-  strength of the Holy Spirit.
-Hence they are, as true witnesses of Christ, more strictly obliged to

-  spread and defend the faith by word and deed.'"
+"Baptism, the Eucharist, and the sacrament of Confirmation together constitute the 'sacraments of Christian initiation,' whose unity must be safeguarded. ...the reception of the sacrament of Confirmation is necessary for the completion of baptismal grace.
+For 'by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
+Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.'"
 (CCC, 1285)

 The path to Confirmation at Santa Clara takes place in the context of Youth Ministry.
-Readiness for

-  Teens 9th grade and above seeking the sacrament of Confirmation is determined by the engagement of

-  the youth in the life of the parish for a minimum of two years, including
+Readiness for Teens 9th grade and above seeking the sacrament of Confirmation is determined by the engagement of the youth in the life of the parish, including:

 - Participate in Sunday Liturgies Weekly (and Holy Days of Obligation)

 - Participate in the Life of the Community